Basjohn/Shitty-YTDLP-Helper/README.md

 Autoclosing options for your terminal/cmd.
 Functional Snapping.
 Double-Click Piggo to open downloads for you, right click anywhere to exit.
+Also somehow it WORKS FOR FREAKING PLAYLISTS/Bundled URLs.
+Slam the single link in there and pray you have the storage space.
 ## Requirements

 Just run the exe if not building it.